PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

         for varBind in varBinds:
             print(' = '.join([x.prettyPrint() for x in varBind ]))

-That code is somewhat verbose for a reason: PySNMP API exposes many SNMP details to programmer giving her great power and flexibility (attentive readers may have spotted a Python generator in the code).
+That code is somewhat verbose for a reason: PySNMP API exposes many SNMP details, giving programmer great power and flexibility (attentive readers may have spotted a Python generator in the code).
 But before we dive into the details let me remind our readers basic SNMP design and how PySNMP architecture maps into it.

 A bit of background
 -------------------

-Back in early days of computer networking, as local networks grew in size and complexity, keeping an eye on expanding farm of computers, applications and other network equipment became a hassle to system administrators.
+In the early days of computer networking, as local networks grew in size and complexity, keeping an eye on expanding farm of computers, applications and other network equipment became a hassle to system administrators.
-Besides simple ping-like methods of testing hosts and services availability, it became a necessity to gather more detailed information on systems health.
+Besides simple ping-like methods for testing hosts and services availability, it became a necessity to gather more detailed information on systems health.
 Manual configuration of increasing number of networked boxes did not scale well.